zdravkov/kendo-docs/api/javascript/ui/treeview.md

 ##### node `jQuery`

 Optional.
 The root of the hierarchy that will be looped through.
 Allows only a subtree to be processed.
-The default value is the treeview root.
+The default value is the TreeView root.

 #### Example